The Feast of Tabernacles, Lighthouses, and Jesus—Light of the World

 The "Light of the World" is drawing and calling each one of us to come out of the darkness and into His marvelous light.
 He is calling us all to come and be cleansed by the "Living Water" and to arise and be resurrected from death, dying, and decay.
 That we might leave all of the hurt pain and ugliness behind.

-The entire Gospel story is told in the events celebrated by a feast that also tells the Gospel story using imagery from a cycle in the earth that tells the Gospel story.
+The entire Gospel story is told in the events celebrated by a feast that also uses imagery from a cycle in the earth.
 We are surrounded by the truth and the light.
-Every thing around us is declaring the Gospel Story.
+Everything around us is declaring the message of salvation.
 He really wants us to get it because He really wants to live with us forever and ever and ever happily ever after!!

 We will conclude this series with the Hebrew word pictograph for light.
-The Hebrew word for light is "or" it is spelled with an Aleph, Vav, and a Resh.
-An
+The Hebrew word for light is "or" and it is spelled with an aleph, vav, and a resh.

-Aleph is a picture of an ox representing something that is strong and leading. as we have seen in this lesson.
-Light is very strong and powerful and is leading.
-It draws us, water, and living things to itself and calls all upward.
+Aleph is a picture of an ox representing something that is strong and leading.
+As we have seen in this lesson.
+Light is very strong and powerful.
+It is leading in the sense that it draws us, water, and living things to itself and calls all upward.

-Aleph is also representative of God the Father. and this can show us that light in us comes from being connected to the Father through our Lord Jesus Christ, which launches us to our next letter.
+Aleph is also representative of God the Father, and this can show us that light in us comes from being connected to the Father through our Lord Jesus Christ.

-Resh is a picture of a person, and or a person's head and can be representative of conscious fore-brain activity.
-So we see that the light (person of Jesus Christ), is powerfully leading us and enabling us to connect with and see The Father.
-The revelation of who He is is brought to the forefront of our comprehension.
+Resh is a picture of a person, and or a person's head and can be representative of a high person.
+So we see that the light (highest person of Jesus Christ), is powerfully leading us and enabling us to connect with and see The Father.
+The revelation of who He is brought to the forefront of our comprehension.